An insane capability to generalize

 In the above graph, we compare MENTAL to other proposals to address one-shot learning: Hierarchical Bayesian (Lake et al. 2013), Siamese neural networks (Koch et al. 2015), Memory-Augmented Neural Network (Santoro et al. 2016), Matching Networks (Vinyals et al. 2016).

-As you can see, MENTAL works with a lot less variety in the training data.
+As you can see, MENTAL generalize much better than other approaches.
+As a result, it can solve a similar task with much fewer data points.
 Hence, we dare stating that, in that respect, Mr. Character is two orders of magnitude more capable learner to generalize than are some other approaches considered to be state-of-the-art in one-shot learning.

 Note that there is nothing that specializes our technology for learning characters.
 The technology can be applied to any problem.